ansible/ansible-builder/docs/porting_guides/porting_guide_v3.1.rst

     additional_build_steps:
       append_base:
-        - RUN pip3 install -U pip
+        - RUN $PYCMD -m pip install -U pip

 That will upgrade ``pip`` to the latest version within the base image.
 To restrict the upgrade to a specific version of ``pip``, alter the upgrade command to specify that version.
 For example: